uccser/linkie/README.rst

 ------------------------------------------------------------------------------

 - Update to only check links prefixed by one of [=", (, <, ' '(a space)].
-- Linkie now finds all links at once, then uses multithreading to check them all.
+- Linkie now finds all unique links at once, then uses multithreading to check them all.
 - Linkie now rechecks links that had a ConnectionError, as these are often valid.
 - Broken links in the SUMMARY are now also displayed with their status code.